onap/policy-parent/docs/development/devtools/clamp-dcae.rst

 ~~~~~~~~~~~~~~

 The pairwise testing is executed against a default ONAP installation in the OOM.
-CLAMP-Control loop interacts with DCAE to deploy dcaegen2 services like PMSH.
+CLAMP-Automation Composition interacts with DCAE to deploy dcaegen2 services like PMSH.
-This test verifies the interaction between DCAE and controlloop works as expected.
+This test verifies the interaction between DCAE and clamp-acm works as expected.

 General Setup
 *************